 In a systematic review and meta-analysis, data across eight studies (n = 451) was analyzed to evaluate the efficacy of temperature-controlled radiofrequency treatment for nasal valve collapse causing nasal obstruction.
-The studies showed statistically significant improvement in disease-specific quality of life scores (measured by NOSE scores) from baseline to 12-24 months post-radiofrequency treatment.
-The mean difference in NOSE scores ranged from 41.75 points at one month to 56.35 points at 24 months across the studies (p=0.0107).
+The studies showed statistically significant improvement in disease-specific quality of life scores (measured by NOSE Scale scores) from baseline to 12 to 24 months post-radiofrequency treatment.
+The mean difference in NOSE scores ranged from 41.75 points at one month to 56.35 points at 24 months across the studies (P = 0.0107).
 The NOSE score is a standardized scoring system used to quantify patients' subjective symptoms related to nasal obstruction and its impact on disease-specific quality of life.
-Additionally, the rates of clinically improved status after treatment ranged from 78% at 1 month to 86% at 24 months (p=0.3661).
-Responder rates (defined as ≥20% decrease in NOSE score or ≥1 severity level improvement) ranged from 87-98% from 3 to 24 months.
+Additionally, the rates of clinically improved status after treatment ranged from 78% at one month to 86% at 24 months (P = 0.3661).
+Responder rates (defined as $\geq 20\%$ decrease in NOSE score or ≥ 1 severity level improvement) ranged from 87% to 98% from three to 24 months.
 The sham control group showed less improvement in scores and responder rates.
 This evidence supports coverage for radiofrequency ablation under appropriate indications.
 Additional randomized controlled trials are still warranted to confirm treatment efficacy (Kang, 2024).